 The slayer rolled away onto her stomach, lifted the stake by her shoulder, and waited.

 Kadin slammed back against another tree, blood running from her left temple and a new gash under her right eye.
-She took long, labored breaths as she gripped the stake to her chest tightly.
-She blinked the blood and sweat out of her eyes, the blurry image of the last vampire slowly approaching clouded her vision.
+She took long, labored breaths, gripped the stake tightly to her chest.
+She blinked the blood and sweat out of her eyes, bringing the blurry image of the last vampire slowly approaching her into focus

 “What’s the matter, hunter?”
 The minion laughed as he stopped right in front of Kadin.
 “You’re not gonna pass out on me are you?
 Where’s the fun in that?”

-Kadin tried a witty come back, but found her voice suddenly gone.
-She stumbled forward into the vampire, and fell to her knees.
+Kadin appeared as if she was trying to form a witty come back, but found her voice suddenly gone.
+She stumbled forward into the vampire and fell to her knees.
 She blinked a few times and then fell over onto her face.

 The vampire laughed and bent down to lift her up.
-His boot got wedged between her legs and he started to tumble forward, landing chest first onto the broken stump, instantly turning to dust.
+His boot got wedged between her legs and he started to tumble forward, landed chest first on the broken stump and instantly turned to dust.

-Drachen stalked up to the slayer and bent down to crouch beside her.
+Drachen stalked up to Kennedy and bent down to crouch beside her.

 “Slayer?” he called, but Kennedy remained motionless.
 The vampire reached out to turn her over.

 Kennedy smiled.
-She quickly spun around and embedded the ornate silver stake deeply into his chest.
+She quickly spun around and embedded the ornate, silver-tipped stake deeply into his chest.
 Drachen let out a surprised gasp, his eyes falling to his chest.
-He stumbled back onto his feet, gripping the protruding object between his hands.
+He stumbled back to his feet, gripping the protruding object between his hands.